adroaldof/generic-server-app/README.md

 ## Useful Commands
 ---
-Here are some shortcut commands that I use
+Here are some shortcut commands that can be used

 | NPM | Gulp | Description |
 | :---                 | :---               | :---